Sup3Legacy/FerrOS/docs/report/report.md

 > But why would you want to use Rust instead of the all-mighty C?
 Rust's "safeness" comes with a great amount of limitations and those who give up their liberty for the sake of winning some temporary safety get neith#(IAç]/l5Q¦Bmçtl¿(Fx **Segmentation fault (core dumped)**

 This sums up pretty well the pros and cons of Rust.
 A very advanced and experienced user could do certain things a lot simpler using C because they wouldn't have to worry about data lifetime, cursed memory mutations and data races detection.
-But they would probably still encounter more segfaults than we did when developping the kernel.
-Aside from the developpment of the bootloader (raw ASM, so very prompt to crashes) and memory/page allcoator, we really encountered a very reasonnable amout of segfaults and pagefaults, and all of them were caused by mistakes in our page allocating routines.
+But they would probably still encounter more segfaults than we did when developing the kernel.
+Aside from the development of the bootloader (raw ASM, so very prompt to crashes) and memory/page allocator, we really encountered a very reasonable amount of segfaults and pagefaults, and all of them were caused by mistakes in our page allocating routines.
 This meant that, when we had all the very technical bases in place, we almost didn't have to worry about any crash.

 We were aware that this language, however, has a lot less documentations when it comes to system programing, as it is very young (the first stable version was released only 6 years ago) and only a few such projects have been written using it.